 “[we] understood that we are alive but don’t understood anything [else] … and we were alive but not able to move”

 When their transportation came to a halt, the backdoor of the van was opened and the men were ordered outside, finding themselves inside a courtyard from what they believed to be a police station.
-At the spot the three officers present, being identified as the same squad the group encountered after their apprehension by the “commandos”, started to strip search them.
+At the spot the three officers present, being identified as the same squad the group encountered after their apprehension by the officers in green uniform, started to strip search them.
 According to the respondents they were relieved of everything they had with them apart from the clothes they wore.

 This included backpacks, tents, personal belongings and, as stated by three of them the amounts of 60, 80 and 350 Euro.
 No photos or fingerprints were taken, as the group never entered the building of the police station.
 They were at no point made to sign any documents.
 Neither had they explicitly expressed their intention of claiming asylum, telling the authorities they would not want to stay but rather transit Croatia.
 Following their statements, the officers informed them that even if they were asking for Asylum they would not get it.